EngOsamaHaikal/EngOsamaHaikal/README.md

 # 💫 About Me:

-### Iam Osama Haikal | My [Portfolio website](osamahaikal.pytohnanywhere.com) 👋<br><br>I am an electrical engineering student at the Hashemite University, not a graduate, and I have a passion for communications sciences.
+Iam Osama Haikal | My [Portfolio website](osamahaikal.pytohnanywhere.com) 👋<br><br>Software/Electrical engineer and I have a passion for communications sciences.
 I work in cooperation with Dr. Ali Al-Hayajneh, my supervisor in the graduation project, trying to introduce machine learning algorithms to some modern communication theories.

 Learning new programming languages and technologies is something I enjoy doing.